Public Behavior Policy

 1. Loud or boisterous behavior.

-2. Conversation that is disturbing to other individuals or employees.
+2. Conversation, including cell phone use, that is disturbing to other individuals or employees.

-3. Profanity or other abusive language toward other individuals or toward employees.
+3. Profanity or other abusive language toward other individuals or toward library staff.

-4. Possessing any weapon on library property except those in the possession of safety forces.
-Weapons may include but are not limited to firearms and other forms of dangerous ordnance.
+4. Possessing any weapon on library property except those in the possession of public safety forces.
+Weapons may include but are not limited to firearms, knives and other forms of dangerous ordnance.

 6. Running in a library facility.